mmillar-bolis/MDunmeris/index.md

 <span style="font-family:Daedric">makhel fahraj</span>
 ```

-All items within the *Documents* directory already contain this style element with a reference to the loose ttf font.
-They are ready for editing or viewing from a local markdown renderer, provided the font folder is kept with them.
+All one really needs to get started is this handy [GitHub template](https://github.com/mmillar-bolis/MDunmeris/releases/tag/0.0.0.0)!
+The documents within already contain this style element, one with the font embedded and the other with a reference to the loose ttf font.
+They are ready for editing or viewing from a local markdown renderer, provided the font folder is kept with loose one.

-All one really needs to get started, however, is [this handy template](https://github.com/mmillar-bolis/MDunmeris/releases/tag/0.0.0.0)!

 ---